Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Introduction

+Owing to the security-critical nature of many applications of string analysis (e.g. analysis of web applications against XSS vulnerabilities \cite{Berkeley-JavaScript} and at AWS for analyzing Role-Based Access Control (RBAC) policies \cite{neha,DBLP:conf/fmcad/BackesBCDGLRTV18}), there is an increasing need of trustworthy implementations in such application domains.
+Unfortunately, string analysis implementations are often quite buggy.
+For example, even state-of-the-art SMT solvers over the theory of strings were found to be buggy through such techniques as fuzzing \cite{DBLP:conf/cav/BlotskyMBZKG18,BM20,Mansur20}.
+This has motivated initial formalization efforts for the theory of strings in Isabelle/HOL, e.g., a verified solver \cite{cpp/KanLRS22} for handling a small fragment of SMT-LIB 2.6 unicode theory of strings consisting only of equality, concatenation and regular constraints, and a formalization of the semantics of this theory \cite{verified-verifying}.

+Despite these, existing verified implementations for string analysis do not handle the following indispensable string operations for analysis of web applications (e.g. see \cite{DBLP:conf/popl/LinB16,Kern,Berkeley-JavaScript,systematic-transduction,uss/HooimeijerLMSV11}): \emph{string transductions} and \emph{replaceall} operators.
+In particular, string transductions are used frequently in web applications (e.g. for sanitization, as well as implicitly applied transductions, for instance through \texttt{innerHTML}) and are well-known to be critical for analyzing XSS vulnerabilities for web applications \cite{Berkeley-JavaScript,systematic-transduction,Kern,uss/HooimeijerLMSV11,DBLP:conf/popl/LinB16}.
+In particular, SMT-LIB string constraints that arise from such applications require the \emph{replaceall} operator, which is currently not handled by any existing verified implementation.
+This paper tackles the formalization of SFA/SFT and their associated algorithms, as well as applications to analysis of sanitizers and verified solver for string constraints.

-However, the formalization of transition labels in SFAs and SFTs presents significant challenges within interactive proof assistants.
-Two fundamental considerations arise: first, the representation of transition labels must be sufficiently expressive to accommodate diverse predicate representations of boolean algebras; second, the formalization framework must be designed with extensibility in mind to facilitate the incorporation of new boolean algebras while minimizing redundant proof efforts.
+\paragraph{Contributions.} In this work, we present a comprehensive formalization of SFTs.
+Two fundamental considerations arise in such a formalization: first, the representation of transition labels must be sufficiently expressive to accommodate diverse predicate representations of boolean algebras; second, the formalization framework must be designed with extensibility in mind to facilitate the incorporation of new boolean algebras while minimizing redundant proof efforts.

-Prior work of CertiStr \cite{cpp/KanLRS22} has successfully formalized SFAs within Isabelle/HOL, demonstrating both the efficiency and effectiveness of SFAs in practice.
-However, the formalization of SFTs remains an open challenge, primarily due to their inherent complexity in two aspects: the formalization of transition labels and the specification of transition output functions.
-SFTs constitute a significantly more expressive and powerful theoretical framework compared to SFAs, as evidenced by their capability to model complex string transformations such as replacement operations.
-Furthermore, numerous studies have demonstrated the broad applicability of SFTs across diverse domains.
-The work of \cite{VeanesHLMB12Transducer} showcases SFTs in security-critical applications, particularly for cross-site scripting (XSS) prevention. \cite{uss/HooimeijerLMSV11} extends this security focus by applying SFTs to web application sanitizer analysis.
-In system verification, \cite{osdi/YaseenABCL20} employs SFTs for runtime behavior monitoring, while \cite{pldi/HuD17} demonstrates their utility in automated program transformation through systematic inversion techniques.